travisfw/Enlightened_Structure/Software_Zero/index.md

 Trust Filters
 -------------

-User trust ratings of nodes (primarily including authors and content) Basic trust cone algorithms to apply the trust information in a meaningful way
+Information in the data visualization is informed by users' trust ratings of authors and content.

 Remixing
 ========

 Authors can drop in JavaScript snippet to make a fork button on their page, and show other available forks (through NodeCollective)

 MergeChanges
 ============

 Users submits documents to compare, and a diff is displayed.

 Merging is an interactive process that happens on the client side, in the diff tool.
 The resulting document can be saved to the node store.

 BaseParadigm
 ============

-At a low level, everything rests on node stores and graph edges.
-See also [baseparadigm.org][].
+At a low level, everything rests on node stores and graph edges.  [read more &raquo;](/BaseParadigm)